 The quality of these plans is decent, but the neon images of ripped fitness models will only appeal to some people.

-The website and app is glitchy and slow on occasion, which is apparently a common complaint.
+The website and app are glitchy and slow occasionally, which is a common complaint.

 Customer support can be less than responsive when dealing with these issues.